KNIT IT - HOOK IT - CRAFT IT

 Closures - It has press studs rather than zips so that you can close the bag up and have four separate outlets for different coloured yarns - very handy for colour work!
 The press studs also mean that you can turn the top of the bag over to make it even sturdier when in use.
 This allows the bag to act almost like a transportable yarn bowl.

 Waxed cotton - It's exactly as it sounds - cotton that has been waxed.
 This means that it will develop with age, and gain lines and creases etc. as leather does.
 This is normal and part of the intrinsic beauty of waxed cotton.
+Some of the cotons I am using already have the 'lived in' and others are yet to develop ther patina.
+This differs from colour to colour, so check the photos.

 If you are concerned about the wax affecting your yarn, this isn't something I have had an issue with, but you could simply pop your project and yarn into a resealable plastic bag first.